DiscordCards/Guide/all-commands.md

 | quest | View your current quest. | `[]quest` | 2 | *none* |
 | qget | Get a new quest. | `[]qget` | 21600 | `[]getquest`, `[]questget` |
 | qcheck | Execute your quest for rewards. | `[]qget` | 2 | `[]checkquest`, `[]executequest`, `[]qexecute` |

----

-This article is still being completed, check back later!